Social experiment: Hawthorne experiment

-Halo Effect
+Halo effect

-The Halo Effect was first developed and empirically examined by an American psychologist named Edward Thorndike in his 1920 piece "A Constant Error in Psychological Ratings".
+The halo effect was first developed and empirically examined by an American psychologist named Edward Thorndike in his 1920 piece "A Constant Error in Psychological Ratings".
 The halo effect, also called the halo error, refers to a type of cognitive bias in which we perceive people as better due to their other related traits.

 A typical halo effect example is the attractiveness stereotype, which refers to ascribing positive qualities to physically attractive people.
 Often, attractive individuals are believed to have lower mortality rates, better mental health, and higher intelligence.
 However, this is a cognitive error based on one's inclinations, beliefs, and social perception.
-The halo effect is a well-known social psychology discovery.
+The halo effect is a well-documented social psychology discovery.
 It is the concept that a person's overall evaluations (e.g., she is pleasant) bleed over into judgments regarding their characteristics (e.g. she is intelligent).
 It's also known as the "beauty is good" notion or the "physical attractiveness" stereotype.

+Milgram Experiment

+The Milgram experiment, conducted by psychologist Stanley Milgram in the early 1960s, aimed to investigate obedience to authority figures.
+It involved three roles: the experimenter (the authority figure), the teacher (the participant), and the learner (an actor posing as a participant).
+The teacher was instructed to administer electric shocks to the learner for wrong answers, despite the learner's apparent distress.
+This experiment shed light on individuals' willingness to comply with authority, even when it contradicted their personal beliefs.

+The findings of the experiment revealed that a significant portion of participants continued to administer shocks despite their discomfort, showcasing the power of authority in influencing human behavior.

+The Milgram experiment's ethical considerations and criticism centered on its psychological impact on participants.
+It raised concerns about the potential emotional stress inflicted on the individuals involved in the study.

+This study significantly contributed to understanding obedience to authority and human behavior in social contexts.
+Its impact extended beyond psychology, influencing various fields like ethics, sociology, and behavioral studies.
+The experiment's implications and ethical considerations continue to spark discussions in the academic and social spheres.